Shared Expectations

 - Finish your post-pool routine at home to support recovery and keep your body in good shape for the next session.

-Working Together
+Working Together at Swim Meets

 These guidelines help you perform at your best, stay safe throughout the meet, and contribute to a positive, focused team environment.